Purging Propane Containers. When, why, and where this procedure should be performed.

 What Owners Can Do

 Since safety is paramount, I recommend an annual test of the pressure regulator, as well as the entire propane gas distribution system, by a certified RV service technician.
-The condition of the container also should be checked.
+Check the condition of the container.
 In addition, the coach owner should test the propane leak detector periodically.

 If the propane’s odorant is ever detected, immediately turn off the container’s service valve and schedule the coach for tests.
 Keep in mind that throughout the purging process and subsequent refilling of the propane container, the odor of the mercaptan may linger a little longer than normal, since the procedure allows propane to vent directly to the atmosphere.